RempelOliveira/Retrobat.DS4Windows/README.md

 * I can't guarantee it will work in all cases, but I'll keep making improvements (when I have time for it).

-# Behavior

-This package use DS4Windows as a portable software with all joystick configurations you need and the NirCmd software as well that is necessary for controll of windows of the system.

 # Running

 First of all, create a new directory called `plugins` inside the Retrobat installation directory, download the zip from this repository and unzip it inside that directory.
 You'll have a structure like below.